PO4670 Political Parties

-First essay is due 12 noon on Wednesday 6 December 2017 (ie week 11 of term); scheduled return date is the class meeting on Monday 15 January.
+First essay was due 12 noon on Wednesday 6 December 2017 (ie week 11 of term); Essays were returned at the class on Monday 11 December; essays not collected then can be collected at the next class, on Monday 15 January 2018.
 Essay titles are on p.
 16 of the handout.

 All three question titles for the essay have appeared in previous years as exam questions, so they should not require any particular 'clarification'.
 For obvious reasons (chiefly, that I will be marking the final essay and hence should not be making a direct input into it) I can't give detailed advice on exactly how you should answer the question you have chosen to tackle.
 As the handout says (p.
 15), assignments should be about 2,000 words in length – the word count includes any footnotes the essay may have, but is exclusive of the list of references at the end of your essay, ie there is no 'cost' to reading and citing many items, but don't award yourself a 'margin of error' above 2,000 on the basis that some other module allows such leeway.